Nursing Jobs in DemandThe Island's nurses and midwives play a vital role in the delivery of quality care to the Isle of Man's residents.

 Opportunities exist on the Isle of Man for qualified nurses in the following sectors:

 - Community nursing (which includes district nursing, health visiting, school nursing and prison nursing)

 Healthcare on the Isle of Man is continually progressing and is governed entirely separately to the NHS in the United Kingdom.
 The Manx Department for Health and Social Care (DHSC) believes that every contact with patients count and their strategy is refreshed to reflect this.
 It is vital to our service that the public's healthcare needs are met effectively and compassionately.

 Government employed nurses on the Island enjoy a number of benefits:

 - Isle of Man residents enjoy an enviable quality of life, with short commute times, great schools and coastal views.
-Access back to the UK is simple with daily flights from Ronaldsway to convenient locations all over the UK.
+Access back to the UK is simple with daily flights from Ronaldsway Airport to convenient locations all over the UK.

 - Free car parking at Nobles Hospital and other DHSC sites.

 - Access to Master's level study in a variety of nursing and professional subjects.

 The Isle of Man Government recognises that successful candidates relocating to take up posts on the Island incur related costs and a relocation package is offered to certain categories of staff to alleviate these costs and encourage recruitment to the Island.
 We know that moving can be a stressful time, the financial assistance available is designed to alleviate some of that pressure, enabling you to spend more time adapting to your new life and less worrying about the cost of becoming re-established.